sosw/sosw/docs/installation.rst

 The ``config_value`` should contain JSON-ified dictionary that will be recursively merged to the ``DEFAULT_CONFIG`` of each Lambda.

-Please take your time to read more about :ref:`Config` and find the examples in :ref:`Orchestrator`, :ref:`Scavenger`, :ref:`Scheduler`., etc.
+Please take your time to read more about :ref:`Config Sourse<Config_Sourse>` and find the examples in :ref:`Orchestrator`, :ref:`Scavenger`, :ref:`Scheduler`., etc.

 Create Scheduled Rules
 ----------------------
 The usual implementation expects the ``Orchestrator`` and ``Scavenger`` to run every minute, while ``Scheduler`` and ``WorkerAssistant`` are executed per request. ``Scheduler`` may have any number of cronned Business Tasks with any desired periodicity of course.